thacherT1D/webdevstuff/CSS/Intro_to_Bootstrap.desc.md

-# CSS Frameworks / Twitter Bootstrap

-If you've rendered HTML content in a browser without any CSS rules, you're well aware that it looks horrible.
-CSS frameworks are becoming very popular as a solution to the "ugly by default" problem.
-A CSS framework is large set of existing CSS rules that helps make your web applications look less ugly.

-Such frameworks offload much of the CSS you might otherwise need to write into some sensible default styles, so that you can focus more on building your application and a company specific brand.

-One such framework is Twitter's Bootstrap.

-## Objectives

-By the end of this lesson you should be able to:

-* Take components from Twitter's Bootstrap (henceforth simply Bootstrap) and apply them to your site.
-* Understand how a css framework like Bootstrap works.
-* Make an HTML file that matches a "mockup" using Bootstrap __without using__ any CSS rules.

-## Content

-## CSS Frameworks

-CSS frameworks, quite simply, are a large collection of CSS rules that play nice with each other.
-They make it easy for developers to worry less about the visual design of individual html elements, and more about the bigger picture of the page as a whole.
-CSS frameworks typically include default rules for common elements like `<div>, <span>, <ul>, <ol>, <li> ...` as well as rules for classes that can be applied to create common __layouts__ such as a grid.

-In the end, all CSS frameworks are simply a collection of CSS stylesheets.
-Such frameworks save engineers lots of time, especially when starting a brand new website.
-No one wants to write the same 50 rules every time they start a webpage just to prevent your site from defaulting to the hidious HTML defaults.
-They also provide some common language (and classes) related to layouts.

 ## Bootstrap Introduction

-[Bootstrap](http://getbootstrap.com/) is a front-end framework developed by Twitter.
-It's incredibly popular.
-New plugins and additions are added all the time.
-Libraries for __web frameworks__ (such as Ruby on Rails, or Python's Django) have been built to make it even easier to integrate the styles with all kinds of webservers.

-Bootstrap has more than just CSS.
-It is packaged with plenty of JavaScript which can be used to trigger animations, create __modal dialog boxes__ and more.
-For now, we're going to focus __exclusively__ on the CSS aspects of Bootstrap.
-We'll circle back to the JS components when we're ready for it.
+[Bootstrap](http://getbootstrap.com/) is a front-end framework that helps make your web applications look less ugly.
+It offloads much of the CSS you might otherwise need to write into some sensible default styles, so that you can focus more on building your application and less on technical details in your stylesheet.

 ## Installing Bootstrap

 Bootstrap's documentation offers up a number of installation options.
-To keep things simple, we're going to  but we're going to use the Bootstrap __CDN__.
+To keep things simple, we're going to  but we're going to use the Bootstrap CDN.

 **What's a CDN?**